Starting anything new is hard. Your car needs a surge of energy to get going, so does your computer, and if you’re going to write, so do you.

 Ignore Brenda for long and she gets insulting.
 She’s crude when angry.
 And, I hate that bubblegum habit.
 Seduction doesn’t work by tantrum.
 By the time Brenda is in a full-blown tizzy, she knows she’s lost and storms out.
 Then I get down to work.

 I do feel sorry for Brenda though.
 I’ve always thought she was once somebody else’s muse.
 Maybe she was ignored.
-Hell hath no fury like a muse ignored.
+Hell hath no fury as a muse ignored.

 Before Brenda came around, Thalia was here most of the time.
 She’s full of good ideas.
 Right now, Thalia is sitting on the arm of my sofa twisting a ringlet of her hair.
 She’s got that playful look on her face again.
 If she wasn’t telling me what to write, I wouldn’t be writing this now.
 But she’s never here when Brenda is around.
 Do they have some kind of pact?